 Your resin will look awful and scratched up with the first few stages of sanding, but as you continue to finer grits, it will go back to looking like it did before you started sanding.

 Once the piece has been sanded down, I polish the resin with this 3 step polish (#3 is step 1) I got it on Amazon.
-For narrow areas like this, you can use q-tips or I actually used my finger.
+Fine steel wool works best with this product.

 I chose a stain that closely matched the sewing drawers and applied 2 coats.
 Since I was working right up against the resin, I did not purposefully stain over it, but some does get on the rivers, but it doesn’t seep into it like the wood, and it just gets a little sticky and you can wipe it off.
 (You can always clean it again with Novus #1 after you’re finished staining) Since this wood has so many “cracks” through it, I also used a smaller brush on the final pass and applied the stain perpendicularly to get the stain better into the cracks.